Robert Greacen: Publications

-Robert Greacen: Collected Poems 1944-1994, won the Irish Times Award for Literature in 1995.
+Robert Greacen: Collected Poems 1944-1994 won the Irish Times Award for Literature in 1995.

 His autobiography, Even Without Irene, was published by the Dolmen Press in 1969 and re-issued in 1995 by Lagan Press.
 An expanded autobiography, The Sash My Father Wore, was published in Edinburgh by Mainstream Publishing in 1997.

 Personal life

 He was married to the late Patricia Hutchins, author of Ezra Pound's Kensington and James Joyce's Dublin.
-They had one daughter, Arethusa Greacen, who resides in the Republic of Ireland.
+They had one daughter, Arethusa Greacen, who resides in Ireland.